The Fell Pony Museum: 17th century

 One Fell pony has earned fame in an unusual way.

-The panniers used for the journey described would probably have been open ones in which small children could have sat and watched the countryside through which they were travelling.
+The panniers used for the journey described, however, would probably have been open ones in which small children could have sat and watched the countryside through which they were travelling.

 Medieval and later Friesians